Actionable Insights

 Running a productive quarterly meeting

-The quarterly IC meeting is not a status update.
-It is the primary mechanism by which the committee exercises its fiduciary duty.
+The quarterly IC meeting is the primary mechanism by which the committee exercises its fiduciary duty.
 Every meeting should cover the same four categories, in roughly this sequence:

 1